A new coupling mechanism between two graphene electron waveguides for ultrafast switching

 Based on CMT, the coupling length $L$ will depend on a coupling parameter defined as $\Omega=C_{1/2}$ (see definition below) between the two graphene waveguides, namely $L=(2n+1)\pi/ \Omega$, where $n$ is integer, $f_{T}=v_{f}/L$ is the transition frequency, and $v_{f} = 10^6$ m/s is the Fermi velocity of electrons in graphene.
-In Fig. 2, we show a contour plot of the transition frequency $f_{T}$ as a function of the spacing $D$ between the two graphene waveguides and the width of the quantum wells $d$.
-The scaling of transition frequency in terms of gap spacing ($D$) is $f_{T}=2 v_{f} \Omega_0 e^{-\gamma D} / \pi$, where $\Omega_0$ is the theoretical maximum coupling strength and $\gamma$ is a fitting number, determining by $E$, $V_0$ and $V_{1,2}$.

-Compared with prior electron switching devices based on AlGaAs/GaAs materials, our proposed design based on graphene waveguides will have larger coupling energy (around 15 meV) and faster operating frequency ($ <$ 1 ps in terms of time scale) as shown in Fig. 2.
-Most importantly, our proposed device is able to operate at room temperature due to the long mean free path of electrons in the graphene as compared to AlGaAs/GaAs materials.

-In our model, graphene is used as the electron waveguide channel and GaAs is the material for the potential barrier.
-The electrons inside the graphene waveguide channels are described by Dirac equation and Schr\"{o}dinger equation is used to describe electrons dynamics in the potential barrier (GaAs).
-Previous work on single graphene electron waveguide channel \cite{ Zhang2009, Hartmann2010, Yuan2011, Myoung2011} has shown that the evanescent electron wave will exponentially decay outside of graphene electron waveguide.
-According to Hartmann's \cite{Hartmann2010} and Xu's \cite{Xu2015} papers, there are two kinds of stable modes in graphene electron waveguide dependent on two sub-lattice modes: $\psi_A$ and $\psi_B$, where $\psi_A+i\psi_B$ is anti-symmetric and $\psi_A-i\psi_B$ is symmetric.
-The coupling between the same anti-symmetric functions, and the coupling between the antisymmetric-symmetric functions is, respectively, 0.24 meV and 0.14 meV, which is much smaller than the coupling between the two symmetric fucntions (1.58 meV).
-Thus, we only consider the later coupling in this paper.